 Set in a far future where humanity is forced to wage war with an army of monsters known collectively as the Vek, it sees you leading soldier-operated mechs into battle.

-Each one can be equipped with a variety of weapons and armor types that allow you to devise unique strategies across a series of procedurally generated scenarios with different environments and hazards.
+Each one can be equipped with a range of weapons and armor types that allow you to devise unique strategies across a series of procedurally generated scenarios with different environments and dangers.

 Admittingly lacking in story, character development, and overall difficulty, Daemon X Machina still manages to provide a worthy experience tailored for mech game lovers.